Adventures in a Messy Life

 notebooking for how do dinosaurs digest their food

-Here’s Superman’s observations: It’s hard to chew with no rocks.
+Here are Superman’s observations: It’s hard to chew with no rocks.
 It is big.
 It’s hard with lots of leaves.

 IN all seriousness, playful tone of post aside (note to self, writing while tired may not be the best decision, [Future Ticia here, I haven’t learned this lesson years in the future]), this had some real procedure behind this.

-how do dinosaurs digest their food question
+how do dinosaurs digest their food zoology land animals science 1st

-We stopped and looked at the difference between a control (no rocks) and the experiment (with rocks).
+We stopped and looked at the difference between a control (no rocks) and an experiment (with rocks).
 We did not all get the same results.
 Rarely do true experiments give the exact same results because of human error.
 If you measure a chemistry project wrong it won’t work.

 Princess discovered her project did not get the desired results because she did not follow directions.
 Superman learned not to overfill and being silly can backfire.
 Batman learned Mommy gets annoyed if you don’t wear shirts, but that’s aside from the subject.